- What is this report about?

-We currently employ four VA’s and three part-time editors.
-In addition to that, we work with 60+ freelancers that write a total of around 250-300 posts per month.
+I currently employ four VA’s and one editor (not all of them full-time).
+In addition to that, I work with 15-20 freelancers that write a total of around 150 posts per month.
 (If you’re curious about how we manage to produce so many content items, you can read here about my workflow).

 These sites cover large niches, so they have a lot of growth potential.
 Some are already fulfilling that potential, having 500+ posts, and growing.
 Others are still at the sandbox phase.

 These were “carried over” from previous years before we devised the current strategy.
 These sites are small and will remain small simply because of the scope of the niche.